sermoa/functional-koans/README.markdown

 ### Getting Started

-These Koans are written to be run using the JsTestDriver unit test framework which runs Javascript from within Eclipse concurrently in multiple attached browsers.
+These Koans are written to be run using the [JsTestDriver](http://code.google.com/p/js-test-driver/) unit test framework.

+#### Running the Koans in Eclipse

 See [http://www.youtube.com/watch?v=qAoWxXPLB0Q](http://www.youtube.com/watch?v=qAoWxXPLB0Q) for a demo.

-To use you will need Eclipse 3.6 for [Javascript Web Developers](http://www.eclipse.org/downloads/packages/eclipse-ide-javascript-web-developers/heliosm4) along with the [JsTestDriver plugin](http://code.google.com/p/js-test-driver/wiki/UsingTheEclipsePlugin)
+To use Eclipse, you will need Eclipse 3.6 for [Javascript Web Developers](http://www.eclipse.org/downloads/packages/eclipse-ide-javascript-web-developers/heliosm4) along with the [JsTestDriver plugin](http://code.google.com/p/js-test-driver/wiki/UsingTheEclipsePlugin)

-### Running the Koans

 Import the project into Eclipse 3.6 (with JsTestDriver plugin), start the JsTestDriver, attach a browser, create a new Js Test Driver run configuration, and Run.

 Start editing src-test/AboutAssert.js, and rerunning the tests until they go green.

+#### Running the Koans from a shell

+If you don't want to use Eclipse, you just need Java.
+Before you can run the Koans, you must capture a browser.

+To capture a browser, run this:

+    java -jar JsTestDriver.jar --port 42442 --runnerMode DEBUG

+... then open [http://localhost:42442](http://localhost:42442) and click "Capture this browser".

+To run the Koans, run this:

+    java -jar JsTestDriver.jar --reset --tests all

 ##### License
 This software is (c) 2010 David Laing, and licensed under the MIT license (see LICENCE for details).
 Enjoy!